-PUBG or Player Unknown’s Battlegrounds is a survival-based shooting game that has kept people hooked to it for quite some time now.
-People from various age groups team up to play against one another in solo mode, in teams of two or in teams of four.
+PUBG, or Player Unknown’s Battlegrounds, is a survival-based shooting game that has kept people hooked for some time.
+People from various age groups team up to play against one another in solo mode, in teams of two, or in teams of four.
 Whether you’re an avid gamer or just a beginner, if you have not tried out this game yet, all you need is a game-compatible device, a speedy internet connection, your friends, and these 5 facts that will help you get started on the ultimate road to “Winner Winner, Chicken Dinner”.

 1. Strategizing is key

 PUBG requires careful and constructive strategies to ensure the survival of the fittest.
-If you’re a new player, then observing the strategies of other players is a great learning opportunity.
+If you’re a new player, observing other players’ strategies is a great learning opportunity.
 You’ll be surprised at the creative tricks people can use to knock you out of the game.
 So lay low and plan your next move carefully (especially during the final minutes of the game) because while mindlessly rushing to kill the enemy may entice you several times, remember that it is always an observant and silent player who is the deadliest!

 2. Great Communication Platform

 PUBG has five different servers that effortlessly connect thousands of players from around the globe to each other.
 Hence, the game serves as a great platform for communication between friends and family.
 Ever since the game was released on mobile phones last year, you now have the option of communicating with your family and friends through an interactive game no matter where you are.